 49.1 The terms and conditions of all transfers of registration including a copy of the agreement referred to in Regulation 48 .2 must be forthwith submitted to The League.
 Similar details must be received in respect of all Players signed for a fee from abroad.
 All transfer arrangements in respect of Contract Players are subject to the approval of the Board.
 Transfers shall not be registered until The League is satisfied that any Transfer Fee or Compensation Fee due at the time of registration has been paid or its payment adequately secured.

 Clubs cannot have any form of agreement pursuant to which the Player is unable to play against the Club he has transferred from.
 Such clauses are only permissible in loan agreements in accordance with Regulation 55.8.

 Any dispute between two EFL Clubs will be referred to arbitration in accordance with Section 9 of these Regulations.
 Any disputes between Clubs in different Leagues in the English pyramid should be referred to arbitration under FA Rule K. Any dispute between Clubs in different National Associations (with the exception of the Welsh Clubs playing in the English pyramid) should be referred to FIFA.

-Clubs paying an Intermediary on behalf of a Player (either as a P11D payment or a deduction from net salary) must insert the details in his Contract or in the Standard Loan agreement.
+Clubs paying an Intermediary on behalf of a Player (either as a P11D payment or a deduction from net salary) must insert the details in his Contract.

 Clubs should consider what conditions apply to such payments – for example, are they conditional upon the player still being employed by the Club at the due date for payment?